jason-davey/studio/TECHNICAL_SPEC.md

     - Ability to start/end the tour.
     - Auto-loading of sample data for a hands-on experience.
     - Managed via React Context (`WalkthroughContext.tsx`) for global state.
+    - Triggered by a "Guided Walkthrough" button with icon and text in the main app header.

 ### 3.10.
 User Feedback Mechanism (`src/components/shared/FeedbackModal.tsx`)
 - **Purpose:** Allow users to report issues, suggest features, or provide general feedback.
 - **Features:**
-    - Triggered by a "Provide Feedback" button in the main app header.
+    - Triggered by a "Provide Feedback" button with icon and text in the main app header.
     - Modal dialog with fields for feedback type, description, and optional email.
     - Uses `react-hook-form` for validation.
     - On submission, logs data to the console and generates a `mailto:` link for sending to a pre-configured service desk email.